ministryofjustice/hmpps-approved-premises-api/README.md

 If this situation changes we will update this project so that the workflow is triggered during the bootstrap project.
 Further reading: <https://github.community/t/workflow-isnt-enabled-in-repos-generated-from-template/136421>

-## Manually renaming from HMPPS Template Kotlin

-Run the `rename-project.bash` and create a PR.

-The `rename-project.bash` script takes a single argument - the name of the project and calculates from it:
-* The main class name (project name converted to pascal case)
-* The project description (class name with spaces between the words)
-* The main package name (project name with hyphens removed)

-It then performs a search and replace and directory renames so the project is ready to be used.